 Trademark and Brand Protection The Company's brands and other intellectual property are very important to its success and competitive position.
 The Company relies on a combination of trademarks, copyrights, trade secrets and other intellectual property rights to protect its brands and its control branded products.
 The Company depends on its continued ability to use its intellectual property in order to increase brand awareness and further develop brands and products.
 The Company has taken steps to protect certain of its intellectual property rights in Canada and elsewhere.
 However, the Company's proprietary rights could be challenged, circumvented, infringed, misappropriated or invalidated by third parties.
-There can be no assurance that the processes and resources invested by the Company to protect its intellectual property from third party infringement or misappropriation will be sufficient.
-The Company may be required to institute litigation to enforce its intellectual property rights.
+There can be no assurance that the processes and resources invested by the Company to protect its intellectual property rights.